Treatment for a frozen shoulder

 - Difficulty lifting the arm.

 Ferrum Metallicum is an excellent treatment for frozen left shoulder disease.
 The left shoulder constantly hurts.
 The pain is pulling, shooting, tearing, and limping.
-The pains usually shoot downward and radiate down the arm, and the patient may feel unable to raise the arm.
+The pain usually shoots downward and radiates down the arm, and the patient may feel unable to raise the arm.
 A person who needs this medicine feels excellent heaviness in the shoulder joint.
 The slow movement of the shoulder gradually improves the condition.
 Warmth can be given to relieve pain.
 The pain increases in bed; the patient has to get up and move slowly to feel relief.

 - Increased pain on movement.